-- 1. With the review of the research trends and preceding researches in the associated areas, the significance and positioning of the research must be clarified. - 2.
-Original research findings that contribute to engineering strides must be contained. - 3.
+- <Criteria for degree thesis review> - 1.
+With the review of the research trends and preceding researches in the associated areas, the significance and positioning of the research must be clarified.

+- 2. Original research findings that contribute to engineering strides must be contained. - 3.
 Research findings must be sufficiently verified in reliability. - 4.
 The conclusion of the research must be based on objective evidence and rational deduction. - 5.
 All of the above items must be incorporated with an appropriate thesis structure and unequivocal descriptions.
-In addition, the thesis must be accompanied by a theme that accurately explains the thesis content.
+In addition, the thesis must be accompanied by a theme that accurately explains the thesis content. - <Criteria for final exam>